broadinstitute/gnomad-browser/deploy/docs/Deployment.md

 `JSON_CACHE_LARGE_GENES`

 - Description: Controls the caching behavior specifically for large genes.
-- Usage: When set to true, only large genes listed in the `largeGenes.ts` file will be cached.
+- Usage: When set to true, only large genes listed in the `large-genes.ts` file will be cached.
 This can be useful for getting extremely large genes like TTN to load.
 - Example Value: true or false

 `JSON_CACHE_COMPRESSION`